On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Manifolds with parallel 3-form torsion

-Next let us focus on the ${\mathbf{proof\, of\, theorem}}$ \ref{th:gdec}. \begin{proof} Under the assumptions of the theorem and after applying the results of Lemma \ref{le:lccc}, we deduce that $H$ is $\nabla$-covariantly constant and satisfies the Jacobi identity (\ref{jac}).
-Next, define the quadratic form \be h(V, W)=(\iota_V H, \iota_W H)~,~~~ h_{ij}=\frac{1}{2} H_{ipq} H_j{}^{pq}~. \ee As $H$ is $\nabla$-covariantly constant, $h$ is $\nabla$-covariantly constant as well.
-A consequence of the integrability condition of $\nabla h=0$ is that the Riemann tensor $R$ decomposes at a neighbourhood of every point $p$ in $M$ according to the eigenspace decomposition of $h$.
-Such a decomposition of the tangent space $TM$ of $M$ exists as $h$ is symmetric and so it can always be diagonalised at the point $p$.
-Then this decomposition of the tangent space can be parallel transported to the tangent spaces of points in a neighbourhood of $p$ because $h$ is $\nabla$-covariantly constant.
-As a result the reduced holonomy of $M$ reduces from $SO(n)$ to $\times_\alpha SO(n_\alpha)$, where $n_\alpha$ is the multiplicity of the eigenvalue $\lambda_\alpha$ of $h$, where $\{\lambda_\alpha : \alpha=0, \dots, p-1\}$ are the distinct eigenvalues of $h$.
-Thus as a result of the de Rham decomposition theorem, $(M, g, H)$ is locally isometric to the manifold $\times_\alpha N_\alpha$.
-Moreover, if $M$ is simply connected and complete, then $M=\times_\alpha N_\alpha$ as Riemannian manifolds globally.
+\begin{remark} Suppose that $(M^n,g,H)$ satisfies the assumptions of the Lemma above.
+Define the quadratic form \be h(X, Y)=(\iota_X H, \iota_Y H)~,~~~ h_{ij}=\frac{1}{2} H_{ipq} H_j{}^{pq}~. \ee As $H$ is $\nabla$-covariantly constant, $h$ is $\nabla$-covariantly constant as well.
+A consequence of the integrability condition of $\nabla h=0$ is that the Riemann tensor $R$ decomposes according to the eigenspace decomposition of $h$.
+Such a decomposition of the tangent space $TM^n$ of $M^n$ exists as $h$ is symmetric and so it can always be diagonalised at each point $p\in M^n$.
+In particular, this leads to the decomposition of the tangent space $TM^n$ of $(M^n, g, H)$ as $\mathcal{T}_0\oplus \mathcal{T}_0^\perp$, where $\mathcal{T}_0$ is the subspace associated with the zero eigenvalue of $h$ and $\mathcal{T}_0^\perp$ is its orthogonal complement.
+These are $\nabla$-parallel integrable distributions and $(M, g, H)$ locally decomposes as $(N_0, g_0, 0)\times (N_1, g_1, H)$ -- it is straight forward to demonstrate that $H$ has support in $N_1$.
+The distribution $\mathcal{T}_0$ coincides with that of the kernel of $H$, i.e. $\mathrm{ker}\, H=\{X\in TM^n\vert \iota_X H=0\}$.
+Indeed, all the components of $H$ along the tangent space of $N$ vanish as \be h(V, V)=(\iota_V H, \iota_V H)=0\Longrightarrow \iota_V H=0~, \ee for any eigenvector $V$ of $H$ with zero eigenvalue.
+Then, $\mathcal{L}_V H=\iota_V dH+d\iota_V H=0$ as $H$ is closed, $dH=0$.
+Clearly, the domain of dependence of $H$ is in $N_1$. \end{remark}

-So far we have focused on the splitting of $M$ as a Riemannian manifold.
-It remains to also consider the role of $H$.
-There are two cases to investigate.
-First, if the eigenvalues $\lambda_\alpha$ are non-vanishing, $\lambda_\alpha\not=0$ for all $\alpha$, the tangent space $TM$ of $M$ at every point $p$ can be given the structure of a semisimple Lie algebra with structure constant $H$ and positive definite Killing form $h$.
-As it has been demonstrated in Lemma \ref{le:lccc}, $H$ satisfies the Jacobi identity.
-In fact, this Lie algebra structure can be defined at a chosen point $p$ and, then, parallel transported to any other point on $M$, at least in a neighbourhood of $p$, utilising the fact that both $H$ and $h$ are $\nabla$-covarianly constant.
-Therefore, $M$ is locally a semisimple group.
-As any Lie algebra is associated uniquely with a connected, simply connected group $G$, $M=G/D$, where $D$ is a discrete subgroup of $G$.